-Alan has also served as a director of various companies, including SunWater Limited and Queensland Motorways Limited.
+Alan has also served as a director and Chair of various companies, including SunWater Limited and Queensland Motorways Limited and Utilities Trust of Australia.
 Alan is a Fellow of the Australian Institute of Company Directors.

 In 2011, Alan was awarded a Doctor of Laws honoris causa by The University of Queensland in recognition of his distinguished career, his service to Queensland and Australia and his contribution to the University.

 Jacqui joined the Building Queensland Board in December 2016 and chairs the Risk and Audit Committee.
 Jacqui has held leadership roles in top tier professional services firms with over 25 years’ experience in delivering and leading strategy and change projects in both the public and private sector.
 She has international experience across many industry sectors.
 Her work has ranged from whole of organisation transformation and restructuring to highly specific areas such as major capital project delivery, new product introduction, professional services strategy and performance, and post-merger culture alignment.

 Jacqui was a Principal and senior executive of Evans & Peck, a leading infrastructure advisory firm.

 Jacqui is a founding partner of Era Innovation, a boutique advisory firm working with large corporates to identify, select and commercialise growth opportunities.

 She established and Chairs the Citytrain Response Unit (oversighting the transformation of Queensland Rail and public transport in Queensland).
 In March 2018 Jacqui joined the Board of Slater & Gordon and is Chair of the Risk and Audit Committee.